 Credit Union Overview

-Chicago Municipal Employees Credit Union has an overall health grade of "B" at DepositAccounts.com, with a Texas Ratio of 6.43% (excellent), based on March 31, 2020 data.
-CMECU has an excellent capitalization level (12.27%), the result of holding $40.16 million in assets with $4.93 million in equity.
+Chicago Municipal Employees Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 3.61% (excellent), based on June 30, 2021 data.
+In the past year, CMECU has increased its total non-brokered deposits by $15.23 million, an excellent annual growth rate of 41.27%.
 Please refer to our financial overview of Chicago Municipal Employees Credit Union (NCUA Charter # 65932) for more details.

 Founded in 1926, Chicago Municipal Employees Credit Union is the oldest active credit union in Illinois and was the sixth Illinois credit union to be chartered.
 In the 1920s,